AppSurface Search

 Remarks

 Reports are immutable snapshots from the caller's perspective: provider order, entries, diagnostics, and redaction policy describe one audit run and should not be treated as live configuration.
-Use Entries for machine inspection and ConfigAuditTextRenderer when operators need a deterministic text dump.
+Use Entries for machine inspection and DiscoveredKeys for effective provider-discovered configuration keys that are not necessarily represented by known entries.
+Use ConfigAuditTextRenderer when operators need a deterministic text dump.

 Property